stephaneVercouillieBMID/slate/source/workingVersion.html.md

 <aside class="notice"> You must specify the Redirect URI in the onboarding file because it needs to be whitelisted by our F5.
 Multiple URLs can be whitelisted by BMID. </aside>

 - JWKSet URL, and associated SSL/TLS certificate
+It is not possible to register multiple JWKSet URLs for one environment.

 <aside class="notice">
 Once your Sandbox is created, you will receive: